rabbitmq/rabbitmq-server/deps/rabbitmq_prometheus/docker/grafana/publish/rabbitmq-stream-14798.md

 # RabbitMQ-Stream

-The stream protocol has been introduced in RabbitMQ 3.9.0, and is meant to be used in conjuction with Streams.
+The stream protocol has been introduced in RabbitMQ 3.9.0, and is meant to be used in conjunction with Streams.

 Streams are a new persistent and replicated data structure which models an append-only log with non-destructive consumer semantics.